“A drunken monkey can be as successful at slots as a sober Einstein.”

 How To Win On Slot Machines

-Be lucky!
 There you have it.
 There are no secrets to improving your overall odds of winnings on slots.
-Oddly, there are a number of myths about how to win on slot machines that have captivated – and distracted – slots fans.
+Oddly, there are a number of myths about how to win on slot machines that have captivated, and distracted, slots fans.

 For example, A lot of players believe that some slots are looser than others, so much so that they search out constantly.
 Or, they think land-based casinos position their loosest slot machines near the entrances to give a sense of winning and excitement as you walk by the door.